laruence/yaconf/README.md

 ### Runtime Configure
 - yaconf.directory    // path to directory which all ini configuration files are putted
-- yaconf.check_delay  // in which interval Yaconf will detects the file's change
+- yaconf.check_delay  // in which time interval(seconds) Yaconf will detects the file's change

 ### APIs